nautobot/nautobot/nautobot/docs/configuration/optional-settings.md

 ---

-## CACHE_TIMEOUT
+## CACHEOPS_DEFAULTS

-Default: 900
+Default: `{'timeout': 900}` (15 minutes, in seconds)

-The number of seconds that cache entries will be retained before expiring.
+Various defaults for caching, the most important of which being the cache timeout.
+The `timeout` is the number of seconds that cache entries will be retained before expiring.

+---

+## CACHEOPS_REDIS

+Default: `'redis://localhost:6379/1'`

+The Redis connection string to use for caching.

 ---